 View Detailed Map

-Attorney, civic leader and District One Mobile County Commissioner President Merceria Ludgood's life and work experiences are a testament to her personal motto: "To whom much is given, much is required."
+Attorney, civic leader and District One Mobile County Commissioner Merceria Ludgood's life and work experiences are a testament to her personal motto: "To whom much is given, much is required."

 The native of Mobile's Crichton neighborhood graduated with honors in 1970 from Toulminville High School.
 In 1974, she earned her Bachelor of Science degree from the University of Alabama, followed in 1976 by a Master of Arts degree.
 An avid supporter of higher education, Ludgood also earned a Master of Divinity degree from the Alabama Interdenominational Seminary in 1990.

 Ludgood earned her law degree in 1981 from the Antioch School of Law in Washington, D.C.
 She also worked as a law clerk in 1980 to the U.S. Senate Judiciary Committee's Subcommittee on Jurisprudence and Governmental Relations, chaired by Sen. Howell Heflin of Alabama.

 She returned to Mobile in 1981 to begin her law practice with the firm of Figures, Irby and Ludgood, where she remained until 1988 when she opened her own office.
 In 1991, she continued her commitment to social justice when she was selected to lead the Legal Services Corporation of Alabama, which provides free civil legal services for income-eligible clients.
 She supervised 14 offices serving 60 of Alabama's 67 counties.
 The job led Ludgood back to Washington, D.C. in 1995, when she became director of the Office of Program Services in the national office of the Legal Services Corporation.
 She returned home to Mobile 1998 and served as a full-time assistant county attorney and assistant city attorney, respectively, until she was elected to her present position on Oct.
 9, 2007.